byter325/das-kalender/README.md

 On MacOS: `brew install node`\
 On Windows, you need to download and execute the installer from the [NodeJS](https://nodejs.org/en/download/) website.

+### The first launch

+After installing NodeJS, you need to run the following commands in a terminal:
 ```bash
 git clone https://github.com/maxomnia/pm_project_rapla.git
 cd pm_project_rapla